Rocky Mountains: Geology

 The rocks in the Rocky Mountains were formed before the mountains were raised by tectonic forces.
 The oldest rock is Precambrian metamorphic rock that forms the core of the North American continent.
 There is also Precambrian sedimentary argillite, dating back to 1.7 billion years ago.
 During the Paleozoic, western North America lay underneath a shallow sea, which deposited many kilometers of limestone and dolomite.

 Glaciers, such as Jackson Glacier in Glacier National Park, Montana, as shown here, have dramatically shaped the Rocky Mountains.

 In the southern Rockies, near present-day Colorado, these ancestral rocks were disturbed by mountain building approximately 300 million years ago, during the Pennsylvanian.
 This mountain-building produced the Ancestral Rocky Mountains.
 They consisted largely of Precambrian metamorphic rock forced upward through layers of the limestone laid down in the shallow sea.
 The mountains eroded throughout the late Paleozoic and early Mesozoic, leaving extensive deposits of sedimentary rock.

 Terranes began colliding with the western edge of North America in the Mississippian (approximately 350 million years ago), causing the Antler orogeny.
 For 270 million years, the focus of the effects of plate collisions were near the edge of the North American Plate boundary, far to the west of the Rocky Mountain region.
 It was not until 80 million years ago that these effects began reaching the Rockies.

 The current Rocky Mountains arose in the Laramide orogeny from between 80 million and 55 million years ago.
 For the Canadian Rockies, the mountain building is analogous to pushing a rug on a hardwood floor: the rug bunches up and forms wrinkles (mountains).
 In Canada, the terranes and subduction are the foot pushing the rug, the ancestral rocks are the rug, and the Canadian Shield in the middle of the continent is the hardwood floor.

 Further south, an unusual subduction may have caused the growth of the Rocky Mountains in the United States, where the Farallon Plate dove at a shallow angle below the North American Plate.
 This low angle moved the focus of melting and mountain building much farther inland than the normal 200 to 300 mi.
 Scientists hypothesize that the shallow angle of the subducting plate increased the friction and other interactions with the thick continental mass above it.
 Tremendous thrusts piled sheets of crust on top of each other, building the broad, high Rocky Mountain range.

+Some researchers have proposed that aspects of Rocky Mountain uplift and deformation are better explained by a "hit-and-run" tectonic collision model, in which oblique and transient plate interactions distributed deformation far inland, rather than through long-lived shallow-angle subduction alone.
+Variants of this interpretation and related alternatives to traditional Cordilleran tectonic models have also been discussed in synthesis and field-based settings, including a Geological Society of America Penrose Conference held in Idaho.